Stanford Veteran Programs Are More Accessible Than You Think

 2. Silicon Valley Location

-• Internship opportunities at Google, Apple, Meta, and 1000+ startups
+• Internship pipelines at Google, Apple, Meta, and 1000+ startups

-• Veteran-friendly tech employers actively recruiting military talent
+• Veteran-friendly tech employers who value military leadership experience

 3. Strong Veteran Community